bridgesense/lampready/README.md

-In another example, let's say a Magento store resides within a subdirectory of an existing website, you might change the root path to "public_html/store" assuming your directory structure is as follows
+In another example, let's say a Magento store resides within a subdirectory of an existing website, you might change the root path to "public_html/store" if the store is registered under a different domain.
+Let's assume your directory structure is as follows
 ```
 box
 user_database.sql